 Co-worker Jason Connell who had encountered a similar episode earlier that week had “tagged” the machine out of service for a “speed sensor issue” and reported being startled by the malfunction the sudden unexplainable increase in speed to his supervisor.

 Linde was requested to investigate.
-An experienced service technician repaired a fault he detected in the battery locking sensor and test-drove the machine for 20 minutes to confirm all safety features, plus the steering and brakes before returning the machine to service.
+An experienced service technician repaired a fault be detected in the battery locking sensor and test-drove the machine for 20 minutes to confirm all safety features, plus the steering and brakes before returning the machine to service.

-Regrettably, no specific investigation of the fault reported by Connell – an “overspeed issue – was carried out because those details had not been passed on by Nestlé to the Linde team.
+Regrettably, no specific investigation of the fault reported by Connell – an “Overspeed issue – was carried out because those details had not been passed on by Nestlé to the Linde team.

-The overspeed fault did not recur until Metri made use of the machine 3 days after its return to service.
+The Overspeed fault did not recur until Metri made use of the machine 3 days after its return to service.

 The serious injuries Metri sustained included a “degloving” injury to his left lower leg which resulted in a below-knee amputation.
 A spinal injury aggravation, an avulsion fracture of his left elbow, PTSD and major depression that also resulted are permanent conditions.